dice-group/triplestore-benchmarks/README.md

 java -jar benchmark-util.jar -m specialty -e http://localhost:8890/sparql -g http://benchmark-eval.aksw.org/feasible
 ```
  To calculate the structuredness or relationship specialty of an RDF datasets, we need to first load the dataset into a triple store and provide the endpoint url as input to the jar file.
 The linux based virtuoso SPARQL endpoints the datasets of all the triplestore benchmarks and real-world datasets used in our evaluation can be downloaded from [here](https://hobbitdata.informatik.uni-leipzig.de/benchmarks-data/benchmarks-datasets-virtuoso/).
 Note the virtuoso can be started from bin/start_virtuoso.sh script.
 The utility work for any SPARQL endpoint.

  ##### Queries Related
  2. In addtion to step (1.), download the [Virtuoso](https://hobbitdata.informatik.uni-leipzig.de/benchmarks-data/benchmarks-lsq-results.virtuoso.tar.gz) which contains the LSQ datasets of all the selected 10 triplestores benchmarks and 5 real-world datasets.
-Please refer to [LSQ homepage](https://github.com/aksw/lsq) for generating an LSQ dataset of the benchmark queries.
+Please refer to [LSQ homepage](https://github.com/aksw/lsq) for generating an LSQ dataset of the queries of a new RDF benchmark.
 From the folder run the following commands:
 ```html
  java -jar benchmark-util.jar  -m <measure> -e <endpoint> -g <graph> -q <queriesFile>